adamkayal/spacestagram/README.md

 ![Signing up](/readme-assets/signUp.gif)

 * Animation when the user likes a post
-  * A like is fired if the like button is clicked or if the user double clicks on the picture.
+  * A like is fired if the like button is clicked on or if the user double clicks on the picture.
   * If the user is not logged in, he is prompted to do so.
 ![Liking a post](/readme-assets/like.gif)